PranithVP/Sky-Shooter/README.md

 The controls involve WASD for movement and spacebar for shooting.
 Shooting objects gives the user an additional score boost, although optional.
 The game first starts off with birds spawning at various speeds.
 Eventually, the game transitions into a space setting accompanying asteroids spawning with varying speed and direction along with an increasing speed and frequency.
 The powerups include:

-* Heart - Recovers 20% of the player's health
+* Heart - Recovers 20% of the player's health.
-* Fuel - Increases the aircraft's speed
+* Fuel - Increases the aircraft's speed.
-* Star - Adds a randomly chosen amount to the player's score
+* Star - Adds a randomly chosen amount to the player's score.
-* Lightning - Rapid fires bullets three times a second for an interval of eighteen seconds
+* Lightning - Rapid fires bullets three times a second for an interval of eighteen seconds.

 The game is endless, and all scores are recorded into a text file.